Hi Natallia. So why is hosting such an important decision for Forex brokers?

 At Fortex, we understand how critical redundancy is for FX brokerages.
 Not only do we have five ISPs in our NY4 cage, but we also have multiple network paths.
 We host our clients on top-of-the-line dedicated hardware to ensure that every eventuality is covered where possible.
 Fortex network is architected in such a way that there no single point of failure.

 Most brokers cannot estimate the amount of bandwidth they will need for their business so, many times, they simply go with whatever the hosting provider offers in their basic package.
-The big problem with this is that many hosting providers don’t understand the type of business that you are in and the type of software that you are planning to utilize.
+The big problem with this is that many hosting providers don’t understand the type of business that you are in and the type of software that you are planning to utilize, since there are many different type of businesses that offer different type of products, and sometimes you can even find a great review online of these products to find which serve best to you.
 They therefore cannot accurately advise you on the right amount of bandwidth to subscribe to.
 With bandwidth, it’s my opinion that there are two important things to understand:

 - Make sure your bandwidth is “burstable”.
 If you’ve underestimated your bandwidth needs then, at least, make sure it is burstable.
 This will prevent downtime and connection issues even if you go over your allotted bandwidth.
 In the NY4 and HK3 datacenters, Fortex Internet bandwidth is burstable up to 2Gbps.